RomanMinevich/shop/README.md

 Login -  for user authentication and authorization,

-Users - for displaying a list of all app users.
-Available for users with an ADMIN role only,
+Users - for displaying a list of all app users (available for users with an ADMIN role),

 Items - for displaying  all items in stock,

-Bucket - for displaying  user’s bucket.
-Available for users with a USER role only,
+Bucket - for displaying  user’s bucket
+(available for users with a USER role),

-Orders - for displaying user’s order history.
-Available for users with a USER role only,
+Orders - for displaying user’s order history (available for users with a USER role),

-Logout - for logging out.
+and Logout - for logging out.

 # <a name="Stack"></a>Stack
 * Java 11